 The Decalogue contains the summary and the essence of the Moral Law, but it does not contain all the moral laws.
 For example, there is no “thou shalt respect elders”, but we understand that this is comprehended under the fifth commandment to honor our parents, and derived from it.

-Positive Law simply said is a moral law which has no basis in nature nor is it self-evident, but is based upon a commandment of God.
+Positive Law simply said is a moral law that has no basis in nature nor is it self-evident, but is based upon a commandment of God.
 Dr. Barcellos defines positive laws as: